Centre for Fine Print Research

 This places the CFPR in an unusual position of understanding digital and new media technologies but always relating them to physical output and creativity.
 The CFPR has maintained and enhanced the quality of its work and built a world-wide reputation for research excellence.
 Our focus is on the close relationship that exists between technology, ideas and craft skills as understood in a visual environment.

-The Centre’s long term vision is to capitalise on the strengths that have been built over the last 15 years: to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions.
-Combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.
-The key research themes are 3D rapid prototyping and colour - supported by artists books, 2.5D and wide format printing, laser cutting and collaboration with artists.
+Our long term vision is to capitalise on our strengths to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.
+Our key research areas are 3D and 2.5D print and fabrication, colour, wide-format print and artists’ publishing.

 We are located in Bristol at the Bower Ashton Campus, University of the West of England, within the School of Art and Design.

-We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, The National Gallery and Pulse labels.
+We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, The National Gallery.